-Original artwork for the game, shown at E3 2009, implied that this game would follow the same, dark graphical style of Twilight Princess, if not even darker.
+Original artwork shown at E3 2009 implied that this game would follow the same dark graphical style of Twilight Princess, if not even darker.
 This is part of what caused the shock/backlash at the cel-shaded style that appeared at E3 2010.
-Miyamoto has stated that the change was made because, when the graphics were dark, it was difficult to tell how enemies were holding their weapons, which detracted from the integral swordplay.
+Shigeru Miyamoto stated that the change was made because the dark graphics made it difficult to tell how enemies were holding their weapons, which detracted from the integral swordplay.

 As late as Summer/Fall 2010, the team did not have any plans to include orchestrated music.
 This changed when Miyamoto told E3 journalists that orchestrated music was a must.

 The Beetle was originally a rocket-propelled hand, but it was quickly found to not fit in with the setting (considering how much Anachronism Stew the series has already, that's saying a lot).

 The original explanation for Link's Crimson Loftwing being so special was that it was the only kind of Loftwing that could travel between the sky and the surface.
 In the final version of the game, beacons of light enable access to the surface, and the Crimson Loftwing doesn't take Link directly there — he just drops Link to skydive into it.

-Shigeru Miyamoto says that the prototype of the game that he played was originally more challenging than the retail version of the game.
+Miyamoto says the original Skyward Sword prototype that he played was more challenging than the final version.
 As he puts it, the developers were so used to the flow of the game that they made it harder for themselves, to the point that it would have been much harder for the average player.
 Thankfully for more experienced players, while the finished product was made to be easier, it was still more challenging than most Zelda games.